l30ni3/Dashboard/README.md

 GovData Dashboard
 ==============================

-A small <a target="_blank" href="https://github.com/plotly/dasht">Dash</a> application, that provides a dashboard showing how many data sets each federal ministry has made available.
+A small <a target="_blank" href="https://github.com/plotly/dash">Dash</a> application, that provides a dashboard showing how many data sets each federal ministry has made available.
 This project uses the <a target="_blank" href="http://docs.ckan.org/en/2.9/api/">CKAN API</a> to retrieve data from  <a target="_blank" href="https://www.govdata.de/">GovData</a>.

 Getting Started
 ------------
 Download the project files and navigate to the project.
 Make sure, you have Python 3 and pip installed.

 #### Install packages with pip
-To install all dependencies create and activate a virtual environment first and run the following command to install from requirements.txt:
+To install all dependencies <a target="_blank" href="https://docs.python.org/3/library/venv.html">create and activate a virtual environment</a> first and run the following command to install from requirements.txt:

 `pip install -r requirements.txt`

-#### Install packages with pipenv
-You can also install the packages with the package manager pipenv.
-Therefore install the package manager first by typing:

-`pip install pipenv`

-Next, activate the pipenv shell, to create a virtual environment for this project.
-This will spawn a new shell subprocess and can be deactivated by using exit.

-`pipenv shell`

-You can now install all packages from Pipfile:

-`pipenv install`
+#### Run the code

 Run the app from root directory.
 The Dash app is now running on https://127.0.0.1:8050/